ribtoks/code-jamming/_posts/2018-03-01-migrate-wordpress-to-jekyll.md

 All posts imported with Jekyll plugin are pretty "dirty".
 They contain tons of useless metadata in post header which should definitely be pruned.
 Also many if not all links are broken along with gallery media references.

+It will be a damn good idea to use source control and commit all the original ("dirty") files in there so you will be sure you will not screw them.

-In order to clean it up, I wrote a [simple script](https://github.com/ribtoks/heap/blob/master/scripts/fix_jekyll_post.rb) in Ruby, but it is very specific for my needs for you to use it as is.
+In order to clean them up, I wrote a [simple script](https://github.com/ribtoks/heap/blob/master/scripts/fix_jekyll_post.rb) in Ruby, but it is very specific for my needs for you to use it as is.
 The main idea is that I just go through each post and fix it with my script line by line:

 ```ruby
 filepath = ARGV[0]